FelipeLyra1/EmployeeTracker/README.md

 # EmployeeTracker

+### MIT LICENSE

 This is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-**Important**: Inquirer version 8.2 did not work for me as it was causing my Visual Code to stop unexpectedly so i had to use Inquirer version 9.2.
+**Important**: Inquirer version 8.2 did not work for me as it was causing my Visual Code to stop unexpectedly so I had to use Inquirer version 9.2.

 ## User Story